 The CSA established a permanent Secretariat in March 2004 in Montreal to provide the organizational stability necessary for CSA to function efficiently.
 It also monitors and coordinates the work of various CSA committees on policy initiatives.
 The Secretary General is Ms. Kim Lachapelle.

 The CSA established the Policy Coordination Committee in August 2003.
 Its members are the chairs of eight regulators (BC, Alberta, Saskatchewan, Manitoba, Ontario, Québec, New Brunswick, Nova Scotia).
-The Chair of the Policy Coordination Committee is the Honourable Howard I. Wetston, Chair of the Ontario Securities Commission.
+The Chair of the Policy Coordination Committee is Ms. Monica Kowal, Acting Chair of the Ontario Securities Commission.
 The Policy Coordination Committee oversees CSA’s policy development initiatives and facilitates decision making.
 It acts as a forum for timely resolution of policy development issues, monitors ongoing issues and provides recommendations to the CSA Chairs for their resolution.
 The Policy Coordination Committee meets bi-weekly by conference calls.

 The CSA IT Systems Office manages the day-to-day operations, maintenance, and enhancement of the CSA’s national systems (SEDAR, SEDI, and NRD).

 Each CSA member has its own staff who work on policy development and deliver regulatory programs through their participation in CSA Committees.
 There are permanent committees and project committees at CSA.
 Standing committees include, Executive Directors, Enforcement, Market Oversight, Registrant Regulation, Investment Funds and Investor Education.
 Project committees are formed to work on specific policy projects.
 They deal with subjects such as short and long form prospectuses, continuous disclosure, proportionate regulation, and investor confidence.